Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 Power on the Mango and examine it while it boots.

-Ports (approximate — exact arrangement varies by hardware revision; verify against your unit):
+Ports (approximate; exact arrangement varies by hardware revision, so verify against your unit):

-• USB-A port (typically on the side) — ExtRoot drive lives here in later labs.
+• USB-A port (typically on the side).
+The ExtRoot drive lives here in later labs.

-• Reset button (recessed) — held at power-on for ≥5s, triggers u-boot_mod HTTP recovery (Step 7).
-Note: reset is not used for OpenWrt failsafe; failsafe is entered via serial keystroke (Step 6).
+• Reset button (recessed).
+Held at power-on for 5 seconds or longer, triggers u-boot_mod HTTP recovery (Step 7).
+Reset is not used for OpenWrt failsafe; failsafe is entered via a serial keystroke (Step 6).

-• WAN (orange port) — uplink to existing network.
+• WAN (orange port).
+Uplink to an existing network.

 LED sequence during stock boot (approximate; verify against your firmware):